 And maybe, just maybe, that's what this freakish, bizarre holiday is all about: To remind us to be adventurous, bold, daring—and not get trapped in the everyday routine of our "normal" identity.

-NOTE 1: If this assemblage of witticisms tickles your, er-, funny bone, please pass it on.
+NOTE 1: If this assemblage of witticisms tickles your, er-, funny bone, please consider forwarding its link to friends and family.
 (Remember, in this all-too-serious world we need as many laughs as we can get.).
 Moreover, to explore in greater depth the anxiety-based foundation of this strange holiday, see my complementary post, "Halloween Quotes: What They Say About Our Fears."

 NOTE 2: If you enjoyed this seasonal collection, you might wish to look at another—non-seasonal, "PG-rated"—post of mine entitled: "Wittiest Sex Quotes Ever."

 NOTE 3: And if you’d like to check out other posts I’ve done for Psychology Today online—on a broad variety of psychological topics—click here.